jedney0901/CFA-Bigmoney/README.md

 #### Meeting 3 - Final Meeting:

 For the final review of the project, there were some key elements which we discussed around where the MVP product was at and what would be next to help this project get to the next stage of development.
 As far as the assignment process and development there are still quite a few issues around how the process will work and the rules which would need to be built into the actual application to ensure that the application achieves it's core goals and also is functional to a certain extent.
-The atual concept will continue to be developed but I believe that the actual budgeting process needs to be more formalised before proceeding to the final stage of development.
+The actual concept will continue to be developed but I believe that the actual budgeting process needs to be more formalised before proceeding to the final stage of development.

 Key takeaways:

-Looking at my assignment now, there are quite a few things wrong with the way I approached it from the begininning... but it's not all that bad.
+Looking at my assignment now, there are quite a few things wrong with the way I approached it from the begininning.

 Here are some key take aways: